Derek McGrath will again manage Waterford in 2018

 Derek McGrath will lead the Waterford hurlers into the 2018 season.
 Photograph: Inpho

 Waterford have confirmed that senior hurling manager Derek McGrath will remain at the helm for another season.
-He will decide upon taking up the final year of his term at this time next year.
+He will decide upon taking up the final year of his term at the end of next year’s campaign.

 On Tuesday morning Waterford GAA released the following short statement; “We would like to confirm that Derek McGrath and his management team have committed to the 2018 season with Waterford.